The Jack Chi is a hybrid dog resulting from the breeding of the Jack Russell Terrier and the Chihuahua.

 In addition to this, you must take care of these breeds because they can easily get harmed even by those who do not intend to hurt them.

-Also, make sure that you do not leave them alone for longer periods of time because almost all of these breeds will get anxious and feel abandoned without you.
+Also, make sure that you do not leave them alone for long periods because almost all of these breeds will get anxious and feel abandoned without you.

 - Pembroke Welsh Corgi